centreon/centreon-documentation/en/releases/lifecycle.md

 developers to plan their roadmaps with the guarantee of upstream visibility on the latest open source capabilities.

-## Version number format: YY.MM
+## Version numbers

-Releases of Centreon are named according to the year and period of delivery.
+Releases of Centreon are named according to the year and period of delivery:
+XX.04 for the spring release, and XX.10 for the fall release.
 For example, Centreon 21.04 was released in spring 2021.
 All modules and components of the Centreon software suite use the same version numbers.